 - To evaluate whether your organisation may qualify for a grant;

-- to inform you of media opportunities, potentially, and of opportunities to write or feature in TfL newsletter content, and to send you these newsletters and other similar updates from time to time;
+- to inform you of media opportunities, potentially, and of opportunities to write or feature in Trust for London newsletter content, and to send you these newsletters and other similar updates from time to time;

 - Processing technical information about your use of our website to ensure that content on our website is presented in the most effective manner;